ak1058/AlcoholDelivery/README.md

-Alcohol Delivery is an app which is fetching list of beers from https://punkapi.com/ Punk Api and showing it on the dashboard and you can order one of the beer for yourself.
+Alcohol Delivery is an Android app which is fetching list of beers from https://punkapi.com/ Punk Api and showing it on the dashboard and you can order one of the beer for yourself.